 # About Connectors

-> Connect your app to popular tools like Google Workspace, BigQuery, Slack, Salesforce, GitHub, and more using secure OAuth connections without managing API keys.
+> Connect your app to popular tools like Google Workspace, BigQuery, Slack, Salesforce, GitHub, Snowflake, Databricks, and more using managed integrations.

 <Note>